Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, after the decision was issued, information appeared on social networks saying that the Ministry had just removed English from the compulsory subject in the 2025 high school graduation exam and immediately added Chinese to the curriculum for grades 3 and 4.

-The Ministry of Education and Training affirmed that these distorted comments caused confusion and negatively affected the policy of reforming the curriculum and textbooks and efforts to teach and learn foreign languages in general schools.
+The Ministry of Education and Training affirmed that these misleading comments caused confusion and negatively affected the policy of reforming the curriculum and textbooks and efforts to teach and learn foreign languages in general schools.
 The Ministry requested the competent authorities to investigate and handle the above violations.

 In addition, when the information spread, many parents wondered whether Chinese was a compulsory subject from grade 3.
 According to the Ministry's instructions, schools, based on actual conditions and the needs of students and parents, choose one of the above foreign languages to teach.